-- 1. Press Weekday or Weekend. - 2.
-Press Edit next to the row to be changed. - Weekdays are Monday through Friday and use the same rate schedule. - Weekends are Saturday and Sunday and use the same rate schedule.
+1. Touch Weekday or Weekend Rates

+- 2. Touch the rate time window to be changed. - Weekdays are Monday through Friday and use the same rate schedule. - Weekends are Saturday and Sunday and use the same rate schedule.

 Both weekday and weekend schedules must be set.
 The rate schedule only applies for a 24-hour period, starting at 12:00 AM and ending at 12:00 AM.
 There can be five rate changes for each day; not all must be used.